kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 - Compensation is important to me, **I really want to look at the entire value of working at your company**, what I get to do, who I get to do with, the training opportunities, the career advancement opportunities, the benefit, vacation and all of the things that's going along with the company.
 - At the moment, to give you any kind of estimate would be uneducated on my part.
 - I am sure XXX will be **offering a competitve salary within the industry standards,**
+- "At this point, I don't feel equipped to throw out a number because I'd like to find out more about the opportunity first - right now, I simply don't have the data to be able to say something concrete.
+If you end up making me an offer, I'd be more than happy to iterate on it if needed and figure out something that works.
+I also promise not to accept other offers until I have a chance to discuss them with you"
 #### How does the salary range sound to you?
 Do you like this number?
 - That's a really good start
 #### When got the job offer